10 Frustrating Aspects of Life in Germany for Newcomers

 5. No Health Insurance, No Payslip!

 Germany has a public health insurance system which everyone is entitled to join.
 However, this is not a universal provider like the NHS is in the UK.
 There are several “public” insurance companies (Gesetzliche Krankenkassen), each slightly different in their offerings, which you have to formally join.
 I remember on my first day in my new job when I moved to Germany, my HR department asked me if I had already sorted out my health insurance.
 “What?”, I said.
-“Don’t you just deduct it from my salary?”.
+“Don't you just deduct it from my salary?”.
 Apparently not.
 I then received a list of around 20 possible public insurance companies which I could choose from.
 There is also the option of private insurance if you earn over €54,900 gross per year (2015).
-The pros and cons of public vs. private insurance are too diverse and dependent upon the individual’s circumstances to cover in this post.
-The moral of the story is, do your research and use comparison websites such as CHECK 24.
+We cover the pros and cons of public vs. private insurance and recommend you do your research.

 The frustrating thing is, your employer can't pay you until you have health insurance because the way the system works, the employer and employee both contribute to the cost.
 Practically speaking, what this means is that from your first day, you have about 2-3 weeks to get this sorted before your company HR process your first month's payslip.
 Which, when you don't have the faintest clue how the system works, can be more than a bit daunting!
 This topic will be explained in more detail in my upcoming e-book.